 Tesla charging is available in the underground parking garage of the Clay Brook Hotel and Residences.
 Charging is free to hotel guests and owners; resort guests may utilize the Clay Brook parking garage Tesla charging stations for $25.
 In addition to the Tesla chargers located in the Clay Brook parking garage, 4 EV and 9 Tesla charging stations are available at Lincoln Peak in Parking Lot C. These charger are first come first serve and available at no cost to guests.
 Plans for additional charging stations in Rice Brook and Gadd Brook residences and Mt Ellen are underway.

-The Mad Bus, operated by Green Mountain Transit, provides free winter public transportation between Sugarbush’s two mountains and throughout the Mad River Valley.
-Sugarbush contributes 30% of the Mad Bus budget to assist guests with local public transportation options and encourages them to reduce CO2 emissions by leaving their cars behind.
+Green Mountain Transit provides free winter public transportation between Sugarbush’s two mountains and throughout the Mad River Valley.
+Sugarbush contributes 30% of the GMT-MRV budget to assist guests and employees with local public transportation options and encourages them to reduce CO2 emissions by leaving their cars at home.